schlotg/viage/README.md

 # Viage Website
 Please go to the [Viage Website](https://schlotg.github.io/) for a web version of the documentation and tutorial

-## It is 2018
+## It is 2019
 Am I the only one that is dismayed at the current state of Web development?
 If I want to use use Bootstrap with Angular, I have to install a special Angular version of the library.
 If I decide to use Botstrap with React, I need to use the React version.
 There seems to be at least 3 versions of every library, a React, Angular, and native Javascript version.
 Adding to the frustration, there are the native DOM APIs and then different APIS for Angular, React, and whatever the latest framework of the month is.

 According to various Web stats, less than 5% of all web traffic is IE, and its market share is shrinking fast.
 This leaves about 95% of the world using modern up-to-date browsers.
-In 2018, browsers have some really nice DOM APIs that are easy to use and standard across the big 4 (Chrome, Edge, Firefox, and Safari).
+Current browsers have some really nice DOM APIs that are easy to use and standard across the big 4 (Chrome, Edge, Firefox, and Safari).
 Modern browsers now support ES6 features like Classes, Promises, etc...
 Add with great tools like Typescript and Webpack, why do we need giant frameworks again?

 ## React and Angular
 While React and Angular solve a lot of problems and are amazing, I still find myself having issues: